-International Youth Conference PhysicA.SPb/2016 is held since 1997 and covers all areas of modern physics.
+International Conference PhysicA.SPb/2020 is held since 1997 and covers all areas of modern physics.
 The Conference annually attracts more than two hundred participants.
 The Program Committee of the Conference pays great attention to not only the scientific but also educational significance of the Conference presentations.

 Young scientists carrying out research in various fields of physics are invited to participate in the Conference.
 One plenar lecture will be given on each working day of the Conference.
 All sections of the Conference will be opened by invited speakers who will "set the tone" to the ensuing session.

-The working languages of the PhysicA.SPb/2016 Conference are English and Russian.
-There is no registration fee for the speakers.
+The working languages of the PhysicA.SPb/2020 Conference are English and Russian.

 The Conference participants are advised to inquire if they need a Russian Visa in the Russian embassy or consulate.
 You can learn whether you need a visa or not here, but it is strongly recommended to confirm this information in the Russian consulate in your country.
 If necessary, the organizers are able to provide official invitation letters to the authors of accepted reports.